louisbuchbinder/hello-graphql/README.md

 ### Local Startup
 Create the docker-compose stack and allow the app to initialize:
-- Create the stack: `docker-compose up --detach`
+- Create the stack (this will pull/build docker images the first time): `docker-compose up --detach`
 - Wait for mysql to initialize (watch progress here): `docker-compose logs -f mysql`
 - Run the server-mysql integration tests: `docker-compose exec server npm run test-integration`

-### GraphIQL
+### GraphiQL
-Load the graphiql page in a browser: `localhost:8000/graphql` Use this interface to execute sample queries.
+Load the GraphiQL page in a browser: `localhost:8000/graphql` Use this interface to execute sample queries.
 Note that authorized queries will require the `Authorization` header.

 ### Authorization/Authentication